#6 - Neglecting Church

-We continue with our survey results of this congregation's top ten sins and struggles.
-Today we look at the #6 issue which you listed as neglecting the church.
-This is a common problem so we will look at some reasons why brethren do this and why we need to make an effort to regularly attend all church services on Sunday and throughout the week.
+We continue with our survey results of the top ten sins and struggles by looking at the problem of church neglect which came in at #6.
+This is a common problem so we will review the excuses most often given by those who do this and why it is important to make an effort to regularly attend all church services on Sunday and throughout the week.

 Neglecting the Church

-Actually, people said a variety of things about this area:
+Actually, people listed a variety of failings in this area of spiritual life:

 - Neglecting to give regularly